-For example, a node with two host bus adapters (HBAs) attached to a storage controller with two ports via a single unzoned FC switch sees four devices: /dev/sda, /dev/sdc, and /dev/sdc.
+For example, a node with two host bus adapters (HBAs) attached to a storage controller with two ports via a single unzoned FC switch sees four devices: /dev/sda, /dev/sdb, /dev/sdc, and /dev/sdd.
 Multipath creates a single device with a unique WWID that reroutes I/O to those four underlying devices according to the multipath configuration.

 When the user_friendly_names configuration option is set to 'yes', the name of the multipath device is set to mpathn.
-When new devices are brought under the control of multipath, the new devices may be seen in two different places under the /dev/dmeper/mpathn and /dev/dm-n.
+When new devices are brought under the control of multipath, the new devices may be seen in two different places under the /dev/dev directory: /dev/mapper/mpathn and /dev/dm-n.